shivrajjadhav77/game-8/README.md

 🏆 Scoring

 🎯 Perfect Drop: +Bonus points & extra block size

-📉 Missed Drop: Tower gets narrower, harder to balance
+📉 Missed Drop: Tower gets narrower, harder to balance 💥 Fall: Game over – see how high you got!

-💥 Fall: Game over – see how high you got
+✅ Tip: Make sure your README file is saved in UTF-8 encoding — most code editors (VS Code, Sublime, GitHub) do this by default.